joshuaeckroth/cse230-website/lecture/splitting-code.markdown

 minor change, this is the same technique we'll use to split our programs into multiple files.

+**A word of advice: Do not write your code in one file, then try to split it into several files later; students often try this and find it frustrating or impossible.
+Begin your project by creating several files...**

 ## Understanding `#include`

 First, it's important to see how simple `#include` really is.
 When the compiler